This disorder is easily recognizable due to a yellowing of the skin and eyes.

 Unconjugated bilirubin is toxic, but conjugated bilirubin is usually not, because it can be removed from the body, as long as nothing is interfering with its removal.

 Some conditions cause bilirubin levels to be high before it reaches the liver.

 This is the pre-hepatic or "pre-liver" phase, and it can be caused by hemolytic anemia and the reabsorption of internal pools of blood by the body.
 Hemolytic anemia occurs when too many red blood cells are broken down before the end of their natural life cycle.

 In the liver

-If the liver is not working properly, it may be unable to conjugate the bilirubin to make it soluble with water.
-This may result in too much bilirubin staying in the liver.
+If the liver is not working properly, it may be unable to make bilirubin water-soluble.
+This may result in too much bilirubin building up in the liver.

-- Autoimmunity, where a disorder of the immune system causes it to attack the cells of the body rather than those that cause disease
+- autoimmunity, where a disorder of the immune system causes it to attack the cells of the body rather than those that cause disease

 After leaving the liver